 How Does Kinesiology Tape Reduce Swelling?

 Here's a simplified explanation of the major mechanisms of how kinesiology tape helps you to reduce swelling and bruising.

-When a muscle or joint is overused or injured, that area becomes inflamed or swollen.
+When your muscle or joint is overused or injured, that area becomes inflamed or swollen.
 This swelling is composed of blood (internal bleeding from the injury) and other fluids.
-The excess fluid should be removed by the lymphatic vessels in the area, but if the inflammation is great enough, the lymphatic vessels get compressed and can’t do their job.
-This can lead to an ongoing cycle of inflammation and pain, which limits performance and slows the healing process.
+The excess fluid should be removed by the lymphatic vessels in the area, but if the inflammation is great enough, the lymphatic vessels get compressed and can’t fully do their job.
+This can lead to an ongoing cycle of inflammation and pain, which can limit performance and slows the healing process.

 When kinesiology tape is applied to the skin over an inflamed area, the stretch in the tape gently lifts the skin, creating a space between the skin and the tissues below.
 This creates an area of negative pressure, allowing both blood vessels and lymphatic vessels to dilate (open), increasing the circulation of both fluids.